StractOrg/stract/CONTRIBUTING.md

 * Install clang and npm
 * Update ulimit.
 RocksDB tends to exceed the max number of allowed open files, so you will have to run `ulimit -n 10240` to increase the allowed max number of open files.
 * Install [just](https://github.com/casey/just) by running `cargo install just`.
 This allows you to run the scripts in the `justfile` file.
 A justfile is basically a simple Makefile.
+* Install [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/) by running `cargo install wasm-pack`.
+This will allow for generation and packaging of client side WebAssembly code.
 * Run the command `just configure` which should automatically configures the rest of your dev environment.
 The script creates a python virtual environment, installs relevant dependencies, traces and exports the ML models and creates a small local index which you can use for development.
-* (Optional) Install [cargo-watch](https://github.com/watchexec/cargo-watch) by running `cargo install cargo-watch`.
-This makes frontend development easier.
+* Install [cargo-watch](https://github.com/watchexec/cargo-watch) by running `cargo install cargo-watch`.
 * (Optional) Install [abeye](https://github.com/oeb25/abeye) by running `cargo install --git https://github.com/oeb25/abeye --locked`.
 This is used for generating the API client used by the frontend by running `just openapi`.

 After the non optional steps you can now run `cargo test` and should see all tests passing.
 If you have installced `cargo-watch`, you should be able to run `just dev` to start the search server and launch the frontend at `0.0.0.0:8000`.